Video Link: https://vimeo.com/475314232

 The Case for Soy

 Let’s start with the potential benefits of soy.
 It is loaded with protein – one cup of cooked soybeans will deliver a whopping 22 grams of protein.
-Also, some studies have concluded that consumption of vegetable proteins may slash the risk of a heart attack.
+Also, some studies have concluded that consuming vegetable proteins may slash the risk of a heart attack.

 Other research has indicated that soy has cancer-fighting properties, especially prostate cancer in men.
-However, this study determined that this protection was highly dependent on the type of soy consumed.
+However, this study determined that this protection highly depended on the type of soy consumed.

 Another study published in the World Journal of Urology measured the testosterone levels of 191 men to uncover any differences between meat-eaters and vegans – and found no difference.